Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 So we need lists of podcasts, podcast listeners have subscribed to.
 Most podcatchers (= podcast listening apps) can export this list in opml format.
 We would be very happy, if you could send your list to
 <stefan@panoptikum.io>.
 If your Podcatcher can't export opml or if you don't use one, a text file with a simple list of the URLs of your podcast feeds or even just the podcast sites would be fine, too.
-You will get early bird access to the site in compensation for your efforts.
+You will get early bird access to the site in October 2016 in compensation for your efforts.

 ### ... as a podcaster

-You could send me a list of your podcast feeds at <stefan@panoptikum.io> and you will get early bird access to the site in compensation.
-We are also interested in your opinions in the ideas presented above, especially which features, that you miss at other podcasting platforms you would like to see here.
+You could send me a list of your podcast feeds at <stefan@panoptikum.io> and you will get early bird access to the site in October 2016 in compensation.
+We are also interested in your opinions in the ideas presented above, especially which features you miss at other podcasting platforms and you would like to see here.
+Feel free to send this comments via email or post them in the comment section below.

 ### ... as a developer

-If you are a web developer, interested in this project, and also interesting in coding in Elixir and Phoenix, get in touch via Twitter [@panoptikumIO](https://twitter.com/panoptikum.io), Email: <stefan@panoptikum.io> or visit our [Github page](https://github.com/panoptikum.io).
+If you are a web developer, interested in this project, and also interesting in coding in Elixir and Phoenix, get in touch via Twitter [@panoptikumIO](https://twitter.com/panoptikumio), Email: <stefan@panoptikum.io> or visit our [Github page](https://github.com/panoptikumio).
 There you will find the source code for this marketing page (that is written using Jekyll and jekyll-Octopod), but more important the panoptikum web application itself in the Pan repository.

+If, by coincidence, you are located close to Vienna, Austria, there will be an Elixir & Phoenix study / hacking / meetup group or the like starting soon in September 2016.
+Get in touch with me (see above), if you are interested.

 ### ... as anybody else

 We are interested in your feedback!
-Send your message at <stefan@panoptikum.io>.
+Comment below or send your message to <stefan@panoptikum.io>.